abdnh/tdk/README.md

 A Python 3 script & library to get Turkish words definitions, example sentences, pronunciations, etc. from the [TDK](https://sozluk.gov.tr/) dictionary.

-## Usage:
+## Usage
 The script can be used either as a library or a command line program.

 To use from the command line, run the script with the word you want to look up as an argument: